Call us at 1(866) 607-4438

 Credit card debt is also on the rise, and it’s no wonder.
 Americans turn to credit if they have no money set aside for unexpected expenses, like the ever-increasing out of pocket costs for healthcare and prescriptions.
 Unexpected medical expenses can significantly impact your personal finances.
 In fact, in 2018, 1 out of 5 adults had a significant amount of medical bills to pay.
 The median cost of those ranged from $1,000 and $4,999.
 Of the adults with medical expenses, 40% of those have unpaid debt from medical bills.

-So what are Americans spending their money on?
+When looking at personal budgeting statistics, you probably want to know where an average American’s money is going.
 The latest data at the time of this writing, the most recent data Bureau of Labor Statistics from 2017 show the average Americans’ spending.

 % of Spending